dimaslanjaka/source-posts/2017/05/how-to-create-responsive-chitika-ads.md

 date: 2017-05-02T21:18:00.000+07:00
 description: registers the default width and renders the advertisement that you will choosen.
 This may not generally be the most suitable approach since
-excerpt: registers the default width and renders the advertisement that you will choosen.
-This may not generally be the most suitable approach since
 lang: en
 photos:
   - https://res.cloudinary.com/dimaslanjaka/image/fetch/http://www.mygyanblog.com/wp-content/uploads/2017/01/chitika-se-kaise-paise-kamaye.jpg
-subtitle: registers the default width and renders the advertisement that you will choosen.
-This may not generally be the most suitable approach since
 tags:
   - js
 thumbnail: https://res.cloudinary.com/dimaslanjaka/image/fetch/http://www.mygyanblog.com/wp-content/uploads/2017/01/chitika-se-kaise-paise-kamaye.jpg